-Now that you know how the US education system is structured and its characteristics and cost, your next step will be how you can adjust and be comfortable within it.
+Now that you know how the US education system's structure, characteristics, and cost, your next step will be adjusting and being comfortable.
 It'll take time, but with patience, practice, and persistence, you'll be breezing through this system with pride.

 So how do you go about it?
-Here are some ways to get cozy:
+Here are some ways to get comfortable:

 The first thing to do when you're eager to get into the American education system is finding out your end goal for it.
 Why go for it?
-Whether you're an American or a citizen from another country, discovering your end goal will help you map out what needs to be done to get through the journey.
+Whether you're an American or a citizen from another country, discovering your end goal will help you map out what you must do to get through the journey.

 You can't just waltz in and think it's like all other countries.
-As you've learned earlier, the American education system has its own identity of sorts, so knowing your goal for why you'll go through this will assist you further when you begin to look through the many schools that can be enrolled in.
+As you've learned earlier, the American education system has its own identity of sorts.
+Thus, knowing your goal for why you'll go through this will assist you further when you begin to look through the many schools where you can get enrolled.

-2. Make an estimate calculation of where you'll begin and open a separate savings account
+Make an estimate calculation of where you'll begin and open a separate savings account.

-Your next step will be to estimate the education and open a different savings account with your end goal in mind.
+Your further step will be to evaluate the education and open a different savings account with your end goal in mind.
 For the estimate calculation, you can have a look at how best to approach below:

 For the savings account, you can try approaching banks that offer perks and freebies regarding education.
 You can even find that some schools you plan to associate with already have the banks ready for you.

-3. Know the schools in the states you'll be enrolling in well enough
+Know the schools in the states you'll be enrolling in well enough.

 As you've learned earlier, America and most of its states have their own regulations and laws regarding education.
 Then, add to that the school levels where one state skips one level and another state adds another level.
 Just comparing the schools can already give you a headache.

 A good idea here is to know the schools in the state and town you're living in.
-This way, you'll have an idea of what the schools are offering, what levels are shown, and much more.
+This way, you'll have an understanding of what the schools are offering, its level, and much more.
 But if there's another state you'll be moving into, you can go right ahead and research online.

-You can also check if the schools offer transportation and other services that can be purchased with cost or no cost.
-And make sure to know the state laws and regulations so that they can be used to your advantage if they apply to your scenario.
+You can also check if the schools offer transportation and other services that can buy with cost or no cost.
+And make sure to know the state laws and regulations so that you can use them to your advantage if they apply to your scenario.

-It's a standard that requirements are needed when enrolling in a school, but when it comes to the American schools, requirements will be a bit of a headache, immensely when they vary from school to school.
+It's a standard that some requirements are necessary when enrolling in a school.
+But when it comes to American schools, requirements will be a bit of a headache.
+Requirements may vary from school to school.
 So to lessen the burden, be familiar with the system.

-For example, if the state you're in has 3 or 4 schools you feel are right for you and your loved ones, research online or contact them and get the requirements.
+For example, if the state you're in has 3 or 4 schools you feel are right for you, research online or contact them and get the requirements.
 Once you have them all, compare and contrast what you've gathered.
 From there, you'll have a clear understanding of what you need before you enroll.

-5. Choose the structure that works best for you
+Choose the structure which works best for you.

-For example, if your kid is just starting and wants him or her to go for the optional Pre-K, check the ranks that are possible for them from that level.
+For example, if your kid is just starting and wants him or her to go for the optional Pre-K, check the possible ranks from that level.
 Another example is if you're about to approach high school and your parents want you to go middle school or junior high, you can illustrate the ranks that will be ready for you.
 Then, you can chat it out with your parents and help you further on what's best.